 Crimea is the most multi-ethnic region of Russia.

-Histories of Crimea are cave cities, ruins of medieval castles and fortresses striking with its beauty and luxury palaces that have survived to the present day.
+The history of Crimea is a legend, a song that is recorded with notes of cave cities, the ruins of medieval castles and fortresses, striking with their beauty and luxury of palaces that have survived to this day.

 Crimea is the connection of ancient cultural traditions.
 It is a place where the heritage of the world is reflected in a small scale.
 Here you can find traces of the most ancient archaic traditions and wonderful monuments of ancient art.
 Crimea is a place where a great Christian culture evolved at the intersection of Byzantine, Balkan and Russian worlds.
 There is also a rich heritage of Arabic, Tatar, Turkish and other cultures preserved.